goldstack/goldstack/packages/app-nextjs-bootstrap/README.md

 This module provides a [Next.js](https://nextjs.org/) application set up to use Bootstrap styling that is deployed to AWS using the [CloudFront CDN](https://aws.amazon.com/cloudfront/) and [Lambda@Edge](https://aws.amazon.com/lambda/edge/).

-## Configure

-The following key properties need to be configured for this module:

-*   **Hosted Zone Domain**: A Route 53 hosted zone to which the *Primary Website Domain* and *Redirect Website Domain* can be added as records.
-For instance, the hosted zone domain `mysite.com` would allow adding the primary domain `mysite.com` and the redirect domain `www.mysite.com`.
-For more details, please check [Hosted Zone Configuration](https://docs.goldstack.party/docs/goldstack/configuration#hosted-zone-configuration) in the Goldstack documentation.
-*   **Primary Website Domain**: This is the domain your users will use to view the site.
-For instance, if you configure the domain `mysite.com`, users will be able to view your site by opening the URL `https://mysite.com`.
-*   **Redirect Website Domain**: This is a domain that will redirect all requests to your *Primary Website Domain*.
-The redirect website domain *must be* different to the *Primary Website Domain*.
-For instance, if you configure the domain `mysite.com` as your primary domain, you can configure `www.mysite.com` as your redirect domain.
-Users will be redirected to `https://mysite.com` when they attempt to open the URL `https://www.mysite.com`.
-Note that the *Redirect Website Domain* must be configured, even if you do not need this functionality.
-*   **Default Cache Duration**: The number of seconds that files will be cached in the AWS content delivery network.
-Setting this to `120` for instance, would mean that, unless otherwise specified, webpages and other resources will be cached for 120 s.
-In that case, when a new version of a page is deployed, it can take up to 120 s for changes to appear when accessing the deployed version of the application.

-*   **Environment Variables**: Configures environment variables for the application.
-Environment variables without the prefix `NEXT_PUBLIC_` will only be available during build time of the application.
-For more information see [Environment Variables](https://nextjs.org/docs/basic-features/environment-variables) in the Next.js documentation.

 ## Features

 *   Bootstrap styling for Next.js application